AndreD17/AndreD17/README.md

-# 👋 Hi, I'm Lawal Damilare Samuel
+# 👋 Hi, I'm Damilare Samuel

 🎯 A passionate **Backend Developer** from Lagos, Nigeria
 💼 Open to internships and entry-level opportunities in backend development